RxSwiftCommunity/RxFirebase/README.md

 ## Installation

 RxFirebase is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+To install it, simply add the following lines to your Podfile:

+### iOS

 ```ruby
 pod 'RxFirebase/Firestore'